weijiekoh/libsemaphore/README.md

 **`SnarkWitness`**

 The secret inputs to a zk-SNARK.
-Encapsulates an array of `snarkjs.bigInt`s.
+Encapsulates an array of `SnarkBigInt`s.

 **`SnarkPublicSignals`**

 The public inputs to a zk-SNARK.
-Encapsulates an array of `snarkjs.bigInt`s.
+Encapsulates an array of `SnarkBigInt`s.

 ### Interfaces